-On October 10, 2017, Martin Wilde, a Montana resident and wind developer, and three entities with which he is affiliated, commenced a lawsuit against the MPSC, each individual commissioner of the MPSC (in each of their official and individual capacities), and NorthWestern in the Montana Eighth Judicial District Court (Eighth District Court).
+In October 2017, Martin Wilde, a Montana resident and wind developer, and three entities with which he is affiliated, commenced a lawsuit against the MPSC, each individual commissioner of the MPSC (in each of their official and individual capacities), and NorthWestern in the Montana Eighth Judicial District Court (Eighth District Court).
 The plaintiffs allege that the MPSC collaborated with NorthWestern to set discriminatory rates and contract durations for QF developers.
 The plaintiffs seek power purchase agreements at \$45.19 per megawatt hour for a 25-year term or, as an alternative remedy to the alleged discrimination, a reduction in NorthWestern's rates by \$17.03 per megawatt hour.
 The plaintiffs also seek compensatory damages of not less than \$4.8 million, various forms of declaratory relief, injunctive relief, unspecified damages, and punitive damages.

-On October 20, 2017, the Eighth District Court conducted a hearing on the plaintiffs' application for a preliminary injunction to stop the defendants from the alleged ongoing discrimination that harms development of renewable energy in Montana.
+The Eighth District Court conducted a hearing in October 2017, on the plaintiffs' application for a preliminary injunction to stop the defendants from the alleged ongoing discrimination that harms development of renewable energy in Montana.
 At the hearing's conclusion, the court did not rule on the requested injunction but orally ordered post-hearing briefs and set deadlines for answers and dispositive motions.
-On November 11, 2017, Mr. Wilde died in a farming accident, and, at plaintiffs' request, the Eighth District Court stayed the proceeding through May 11, 2018.
-On May 10, 2018, the plaintiffs requested a status conference to determine a schedule and next steps for this litigation.
-The Court has not set a status conference.
+Before the parties filed the pleadings, the plaintiffs issued discovery, NorthWestern moved for a stay of discovery, and Mr. Wilde died in a farming accident.
+In response to a request from the plaintiffs, the Eighth District Court stayed the proceeding through May 11, 2018.
+Once the stay expired, the plaintiffs filed a request for a status conference, a motion to transfer the case, and a notice of their initial discovery.
+NorthWestern filed a motion for summary judgment and a renewal of its motion to stay discovery.
+The application for preliminary injunction and the parties' motions are pending before the Eighth District Court.